willklein/choosing-a-database/posts/lightning-talk.md

 - picked a database solution?
 - written database queries?
 - defined a database schema?
-- wanted this to be "easy?"
+- done not much with databases but hopes to understand more?

 ## What I've used